thelfer/tfel/docs/web/castem.md

 ## Usage in `Cast3M`

-There are two ways to use `MFront` generated libraries in the `Cas3M` finite element solver:

-- using direct call to the generated library
-- modifying the `UMAT` subroutine.
-This is method is the only one available in the standard version of `Cast3M` 2014.

-### Call to shared libraries

 [A patch](downloads/patchs-Cast3M-2014.tar.bz2) must be applied to `Cast3M` 2014 to be able to call shared libraries directly.
 This patch is not mandatory for version greater than 2015.